 So how do you allow the user to initiate optins?
 Simple!
 Don’t show the optin form until after they click on a link or an image.
-Once they do, they will be much more likely to complete their action.
+Once they do, they will be much more likely to complete their actions.

-If you want to boost your conversions even more, use this 2-step optin process in combination with a content upgrade.
+If you want to boost your conversions more, use this 2-step optin process in combination with a content upgrade.

 Here’s an example from one of our blog posts on Google Search Operators.

 After the user clicks on the link, they will see a lightbox popup with the optin form.

 Because this is a particular offer to this specific blog post, and we’ve used a 2-step optin, it converts well.

 You can also use 2-step optins to increase conversions on your landing pages.
 Here’s an example from ActiveGrowth.